Appdynamics/appd-exts-commons/README.md

 ## Health Checks

 The SDK runs a few checks to validate the controller and machine agent configuration and to ensure an error-free run of any configured extensions.
-These checks on validation (or failure) log messages in the machine agent logs to help debug any issues.
+These checks also monitor the log messages in the machine agent logs to help troubleshoot any issues.
+A summary of all the different checks and issues detected is placed in `<machine-agent-dir>/logs/monitor-checks/<extension-name>.log`

 These checks are primarily categorized into:

 ####RunOnceCheck: